 Several caveats exist for this course:

-- The course presumes no knowledge in Excel, but the reader will be served well by remembering basic math and first year micro and macro economics.
+- The course presumes no knowledge in Excel, but the reader will be served well by remembering basic math and first year micro and macroeconomics.

-- Excel often has more than one way to solve a problem and the course starts with simple approaches that will strike the experienced Excel user as simplistic.
+- Excel often has more than one way to solve a problem and the course starts with basic approaches that will strike the experienced Excel user as simplistic.
 As the course proceeds, more advanced methods come into play.

 - The course materials rely on Microsoft 365, but many videos still refer to Office 2019; the functionality is essentially the same for problems addressed.
 I will update these videos in due course.

 - This is not a course in Excel.
 It is a course in economic analytics that uses Excel to explain economic and business processes.
 Therefore, it focuses on the financial and statistical formulas and does not really treat the data management tools available in Excel.

 Click on each title to retrieve the PDF.
 Within the text, links to videos serve to explain concepts in more depth.
 The text also refers to examples and exercises, but only students registered in this course at the University of Manitoba have access to these materials.

 Many capable research and teaching assistants have contributed to this text.
 I would like to thank Huibert Scarlett, Matthew Stargardter, Elisabet Rodriguez-Llorian, Francis Dzipke, and Thuhid Noor all of whom offered many valuable suggestions and corrections.
 Of course all imperfections remain my responsibility

 This is an orientation to Excel for the uninitiated and those who require a refresher

 This Module explains the concept of economic analytics, reviews the structure of economic data, presents the techniques for creating professional graphs and tables, describes how to export graphs and tables to Word, and presents added functions.